tprochnow/academic-kickstart2/content/courses/website/_index.md

 # - name: Declare this menu item as a parent with ID `name`.
 # - weight: Position of link in menu.
 menu:
-  advanced:
+  website:
     name: Introduction
     weight: 1
 ---

-## Welcome to Advanced Social Network Analysis
+## So you want to make your own website?

 {{% alert note %}}
 **This workshop is still under construction.
 Please check back later for more information.**